SnickerdoodleLabs/Test-Rewards/README.md

 The project creates a vanilla ERC721 contract for use as a test reward contract.
 Team members can add their wallets to the `MINTER_ROLE` and mint rewads to their wallets for testing various functionalities of the reward stack on EVM-compatible public testnets.

+You'll need to set a MNEMONIC phrase with funding and an ETH provider URL in order to use the CLI exposed by the hardhat framework.
+See the instructions below.

 ## How To:

 ### Use a specific MNEMONIC